Gantt Chart

 Missing features compared to competitors

-Slow performance during heavy backup schedules
+Performance issues during heavy backup schedules

 We conducted user interviews with 5 backup admins and 3 system engineers, and reviewed competitor dashboards to learn: